The 13 Best Lobster Rolls In Boston

 The cold roll at Summer Shack is made with cucumber, but this isn’t a case where a restaurant trying to put its own mark on a classic ends up overwhelming it with something that doesn’t quite fit.
 The cucumber is subtle and works perfectly with tarragon mayo on a toasted potato bun that’s just the right size.

 Sure, strictly speaking, this is not a roll.
 But we’re not about to let bread-truthers boss us around - especially when the cold “lobster sandwich” is as good as it is here.
-The toasted slices of white bread do a good job holding everything together, and then they sort of just disappear in your mouth, providing a nice little crunch to go with fresh, sweet, lobster meat and little hint of mayo.
+The toasted slices of white bread do a good job holding everything together, and then they sort of just disappear in your mouth, providing a nice little crunch to go with fresh, sweet lobster meat and a little hint of mayo.
 Don’t be a breadist, try this.

 Yankee Lobster in the Seaport is a simple seafood shack where everything is served on trays and you’ll probably need to wipe off your table before you sit down.
 The roll is correspondingly simple: cold meat with a little mayo on a grilled hot dog bun.
-The meat is fresh, though, and the lobster-to-bread ratio is perfect.
+The meat is fresh, though, and the meat-to-bread ratio is perfect.

 We’re not going to say that eating a lobster roll can be as stressful as, say, defusing a bomb, but having to decide between cold-with-mayo and hot-with-butter can be as stressful as watching a movie where someone has to defuse a bomb, at least.
 You don’t have to worry about that at Bennett’s in the Fenway, because their roll is made with both mayo and drawn butter, and it’s great.
 It ends up falling more on the cold mayo spectrum of lobster roll taxonomy, but the butter comes through.